kushalchawla/HashBasedJoin/README.md

 # HashBasedJoin
 Equi Join between 2 relations using hashing technique to fit buckets in main memory

+REQUIREMENTS -
+1- PLEASE CREATE AN EMPTY FOLDER WITH NAME "files" BEFORE RUNNING THE CODE, IN THE SAME DIRECTORY IN WHICH CODE RESIDES.
+THE INTERMEDIATE FILES ARE CREATED IN THIS FOLDER.
+OTHERWISE, THESE FILES WOULD NOT BE CREATED AND WILL RESULT IN UNEXPECTED OUTPUT.

+2- INPUT FILES ARE "relation1.txt" AND "relation2.txt".
+OTHER PARAMETERS CAN BE GIVEN FROM STANDARD INPUT OR PUT INTO A FILE (- "input.txt" as we have done) and the input from that file can be given like ./a.out < input.txt

 Assumptions and specifications of hash based join code -

 - Lanugage used - C++11